-Incorporated on July 1, 1862, following the Pacific Railroad Act of 1862, the Union Pacific Railroad was one of the two railroads that met at Promontory Summit, Utah in 1869, marking the completion of the first transcontinental railroad in North America.
+Incorporated on July 1, 1862, following the Pacific Railroad Act of 1862, the Union Pacific Railroad was one of the two railroads that met at Promontory Summit, Utah, in 1869, marking the completion of the first transcontinental railroad in North America.

 Union Pacific’s rail facilities include Bailey Yard in North Platte, Neb., the world’s largest railroad classification yard.

-Union Pacific Headlines
+Union Pacific By the Numbers

 Here are some facts and figures about Union Pacific (numbers are estimated):